retinexpt/CREM/README.txt

 CRIE is a contrast-residual-based image enhancement method for non-uniformly illuminated images.

-This implementation is based on Tian Pu and Qingsong Zhu, "Non-uniform illumination image enhancement via a retinal mechanism inspired decomposition", in IEEE Transactions on Consumer Electronics.
+This is an implementation for the following paper

+@ARTICLE{CRIE-TCE-2024,
+  author={Pu, Tian and Zhu, Qingsong}, journal={IEEE Transactions on Consumer Electronics}, title={Non-Uniform Illumination Image Enhancement via a Retinal Mechanism Inspired Decomposition}, year={2024}, volume={70}, number={1}, pages={747-756}, keywords={Lighting;Mathematical models;Image enhancement;Retina;Histograms;Visualization;Consumer electronics;Image enhancement;vision-based exploratory data model;contrast;residual image},
+  doi={10.1109/TCE.2024.3377110}}

+We also provide some unevenly-lit images for testing.
+The images are collected from a variety of sources and are used for academic purposes only.

 Usage
 Please see the Demo_crie.m.